Budj Bim Cultural Landscape

 Budj Bim Cultural Landscape: An Ancient Aquaculture System in South-Eastern Australia

 The Budj Bim Cultural Landscape, inscribed as a UNESCO World Heritage Site in 2019, offers a unique glimpse into the rich history and innovative practices of the Gunditjmara people, an Aboriginal Australian group residing in south-eastern Australia.
-This remarkable site encompasses three distinct components, each showcasing one of the world's most extensive and ancient aquaculture systems.
+This remarkable site encompasses three distinct components—Kurtonitj, Tyrendarra, and the Budj Bim (Lake Condah) area—which together form what is recognized as the earliest known large-scale and permanent aquaculture system in the world.

 UNESCO Description of the World Heritage Site